 The world’s best restaurant – that’s how it was billed.
-Not just by the Costa Brava Tourist Board, who invited me there, but the prestigious S.Pellegrino World’s 50 Best Restaurant Award went to El Bulli no less than a record five times.
+Not just by the Costa Brava Tourist Board, who loved that it lived in Spain, but also by external markers.
+The prestigious S.Pellegrino World’s 50 Best Restaurant Award went to El Bulli no less than a record five times.

 At first the cynic in me stirred.
 After all, who decides what’s best?
 With something so subjective, how can one restaurant possibly be declared as the best in the world?

 Then I stopped for a moment and had a word with myself.

 Holy guacamole.
 I was going inside the world’s best restaurant.
 And even if, technically, to my picky scientific brain, I couldn’t prove it was going to be the best, even I couId believe it was going to be pretty damn good.

 On a rough and windswept day, with the sun showing about as much loyalty to the ground as a footballer shows to fidelity, we arrived.

 El Bulli sits on the edge of a wild cove in Spain’s Costa Brava.
 One flanked by gorse bushes and carpeted with sand, with the kind of untamed nature would suit the opening scenes of an Agatha Christie murder mystery.